 Get some new qualifications

 If you need to gain a new qualification to make a career change, carve out some time to research courses and determine how studying will fit into your current schedule.
 Luckily, there are now plenty of flexible study options available, such as online learning and self-paced study so you can fit your course around other commitments.
-It’s also a good idea to research any costs involved with the course you’re interested in, as some might be supported by a government loan.

 Give your CV a makeover